Investing for retirement

-Investing for retirement**

 First off, you need to think about the reason you’re investing, what your goals are, and when you’ll probably need to access your money.
 Different mutual fund accounts have different rules about taxes and withdrawals, so the account type you choose to put your mutual fund in should align with your investing goals:

 Next, you’re going to need some seed money–more is good, but you can get started with a Thrivent mutual fund with as little as $50 a month with an automatic recurring investment ($100 for the Thrivent Money Market Fund and Thrivent Limited Maturity Bond Fund).
-This may not seem like a lot, but by starting small and starting early can pay off because returns can grow exponentially over time.
+This may not seem like a lot, but starting small and starting early can pay off because returns can grow exponentially over time.

-Finally, you’ll need to choose a mutual fund to invest in.
+Finally, you’ll need to choose a mutual fund or funds to invest in.
 There are a lot of choices.
 Some funds, such as asset allocation funds, are designed to align with the level of risk investors are willing to tolerate in exchange for greater growth potential.
 Other funds focus on particular parts of the economy—like natural resources or utilities—or on certain types of stocks and bonds.
-There are also funds targeted to investing goal timelines.
 With so many fund options and types it can be helpful to compare funds, which can be done here.
 To learn more about an individual fund, review the prospectus.
 Every fund has a prospectus, which is a required document that outlines all of the information about the fund.
 It is a great resource to review before deciding on a fund.
 For a good overview of mutual funds and how they work, read the What is a Mutual Fund? article.

 Thrivent Mutual Funds offers more than 20 funds across four categories—enough options to cover most mutual fund investing needs without being overwhelming.
 Chances are, there’s probably a fund to match your needs.